The San Blas Islands in Panama are a paradise for backpackers, myself included.

 I was grateful for running water in the bathroom and a sit-down toilet (versus a squat toilet).

-If I remember correctly, we only had cold water, but that's what you want in the tropics!
+We only had cold water, if I remember correctly, but that's what you want in the tropics!

 The Bar and Dining Room